 You may be a generally good liposuction candidate (see above), except you have some sagging skin that will only become more pronounced once the fat is removed.
 This could be due to previous weight loss or pregnancy.
 In this case, your results can be improved by adding non-surgical tissue contracture (such as BodyTite or Renuvion) to your procedure to help tighten the skin, rather than relying on liposuction alone.

 BodyTite and Renuvion have been shown to achieve anywhere from 35% to 60% of the skin contraction you could otherwise only get with a surgical procedure like a tummy tuck, with a much lower level of invasiveness and thereby a faster recovery.
 It is combined with liposuction to achieve both fat removal and tighter skin.

 When Combining Skin Tightening with Glandular Excision is Ideal

 While skin tightening, like liposuction, can be used on virtually any area of the body, it is particularly well suited to reduce male breasts.
 However, most male breast reductions yield the best results by not only extracting fat and tightening the skin, but by also excising some glandular tissue.
-This is a small surgical procedure that can easily be added on to the BodyTite and liposuction treatments.
+This is a small surgical procedure that can easily be added on to a liposuction with skin tightening treatment.

-Obviously a male breast reduction does not per se reduce belly fat.
+Obviously a male breast reduction does not target belly fat.
 However, most men combine it with liposuction (with or without skin tightening) on their abdomen in a single one-time procedure.